Student - Graduate

 SUNY Brockport is committed to providing a tobacco-free environment including prohibiting the use of all forms of tobacco and vaping products on campus.
 This policy is a research-based public health strategy recommended by the U.S. Surgeon General and is in compliance with New York State regulations.

 An explanation of requirements for transferring credits at the graduate level, and applying credits taken in non-matriculated status to degree requirements.

-The College is committed to educationally sound uses of technology and the classroom and to preventing technology from becoming disruptive to the learning environment.
+The College is committed to educationally sound uses of technology in the classroom and preventing technology from becoming disruptive to the learning environment.

 An explanation of the process for withdrawing from a graduate program.